-Sumo Logic: Compromised non-human access leads to potential supply-chain exploits
+Sumo Logic: Compromised non-human identity leads to potential supply-chain exploits

 On Friday, November 3rd, Sumo Logic discovered that a compromised credential was used to access Sumo Logic’s AWS account.
 Since then, Sumo Logic rotated the exposed AWS credentials and locked down potentially affected infrastructure, and reported they didn’t detect access to customer’s data.